mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   will cause the compiler to go into an infinite loop.

-* Not only every transformation must not introduce any differences in meaning, ability to terminate, etc., but also it is desirable that we get the same result regardless the order in which we apply the transformations.
+* Not only must every transformation avoid introducing any difference in meaning, ability to terminate, and so on, but it is also desirable that we get the same result regardless of the order in which we apply the transformations.
 This property is called *confluence*.

   Here is an example that will hopefully demonstrate what is meant: